 Let's face it, weed can be expensive!
 Whether you're buying the best stuff available or just buying a large quantity of whatever's around or both, you can run up a pretty big bill really quickly.
-Even smoking an eighth of your favorite cannabis strain a week can add up to a significant chunk of your monthly budget.
+Even smoking an eighth of your favorite cannabis strain a week can eat up a significant chunk of your monthly income.
 Here's something to consider when you're thinking about how to use less marijuana: Your consumption method may be making your hobby or medical treatment more expensive.

 Rolling and smoking joints is one of the most popular ways to use weed, and it's definitely a ton of fun.
 It's also a pretty huge waste of bud.
 Let's explore some ways to help you use less weed and spend less money